 Amazon – Metaphor – Amazon is the largest online shop in the world that brings you thousands of items.
 So it’s no surprise why the name of the biggest river in the world fits this company so nicely.

 Tools to use

 If you’re having trouble coming up with names, you can look at the internet for inspiration.
 There are a lot of name generators available.
 These apps use the keywords you enter to come up with hundreds of ideas.
-Below you can see what we got when entering the keyword Headphones into the Namelix website.
+For example, Namify.tech has a FREE brand name generator that also provides social media handle availability.